copper-leaf/ballast/ballast-queue-core/README.md

 > However, an issue causes your queue processor to go down at the same time you receive a large spike in traffic.
 During
 > the outage, you end up with more than 50,000 jobs in the queue.
 When the service comes back online, it starts
 > processing those jobs as quickly as it can, a 50-fold increase in the normal rate of processing.
 As such, the
-> downstream process starts applying aggressive rate-limiting policies as DDoS protection.
+> downstream service starts applying aggressive rate-limiting policies as DDoS protection.
 This DDoS protection causes
 > all the jobs in your queue to fail, getting enqueued for retry.
 Meanwhile, more jobs are continually being added.
 This
 > cascade of failures and retries continually prevents your server from being able to access the downstream service, and
 > you're never able to drain the queue.
 You're forced to take your application offline, wait for the 429 errors to